My Winter Reads

 By Jodi Picoult

 I like to read books about the history of our humanity, especially the mistakes we have made.
-They help me to remember and guard my thoughts from allowing any form or prejudice to form.
+They help me to remember and guard my thoughts from allowing prejudice to form.

 The Storyteller touches the lives of two Holocaust survivors with very different, but entangled pasts.
 A gentle weaving of present and past, touching moral quandaries, forgiveness and redemption.